 Have a look at these two examples:

-A larger feather should never reach the surface of a diamond and touch the outter facet more or less directly.
+A larger feather should never reach the surface of a diamond and touch the outer facet.
 Especially not with extremely thin girdles.
-In such a case a well placed blow to the diamond could potentially cause diamond chipping.
+In such a case, a well-placed blow to the diamond could potentially cause diamond chipping.

 Simply turn down the 20x magnification to 2x magnification:

-Please just make sure that you are really turning down to 2x and not to 3x magnification.
-Basically, you want your setpoint to be directly on the second line between the first and third line like on the picture on the left.
+My experience is this: Any diamond where you can’t see any inclusion at 2x magnification at James Allen will be eye clean in real life.
+Just please make sure that you are really turning down to 2x and not 3x zoom.
+Basically, you want your setpoint to be directly on the second line like on the picture on the left.